 |Software Atelier 5: Field Project||9|

-(*) Electives: can be chosen instead of one of the other courses of the same semester (with the exception of the Field Project).
+(*) Electives: can be chosen instead of one 6 ECTS course, or two 3 ECTS courses, of the same semester.

 The Bachelor programme is characterized by an interdisciplinary approach and project-based learning.
 Interdisciplinary is assured by integrating basic informatics courses with courses in different application fields, such as computational sciences, economics, and communication sciences.